fradelycode/small-and-funny/README.md

 # small-and-funny
-Little ideas to add to your project
+Little ideas to add to your projects